 - Palm Tree Creek is unique and world-renowned for its petrified palms

-- Taroom Country Races are held two to three times each year and the Taroom Cup is held like clockwork on the fourth Saturday of September and the New Years Races on the 4th Saturday in December
+- Taroom Country Races are held twice each year with the Taroom Cup on the fourth Saturday of September and the New Years Races on the 4th Saturday in December

 - The Taroom & District Historical Society museum opens by appointment.
 Contact the Taroom Visitor Information Centre for details.
 Site address is 10 Yaldwyn Street, Taroom P: 07 4628 6113

 - The name Taroom is thought to derive from ‘tarum’, meaning pomegranate in the language of the local Iman people.

 Where can I go fishing near Taroom?